Exact crystalline solution for a one-dimensional few-boson system with point interaction: Solution for a 1D Bose crystal

 It is worth noting that the quasiparticles in a 1D system of point bosons are usually divided into ``holes'' and ``particles'', following the work by E. Lieb \cite{lieb1963}.
-However, it was recently shown that, at a weak coupling, the hole is a set of interacting phonons (``particles'') with a lowest momentum \cite{holes2020}.
-This does not contradict the solitonic properties of holes (such properties were found at a weak coupling for the holes with a large momentum $p\gg\hbar \pi /L$ \cite{syrwid2015,ishikawa1980,sato2012,sato2016,brand2018}).
+However, it was recently shown that, at weak coupling, the hole is a set of interacting phonons (``particles'') with the lowest momentum \cite{holes2020}.
+This does not contradict the solitonic properties of holes (these properties have been found at weak coupling for the holes with a large momentum $p\gg\hbar \pi /L$ \cite{syrwid2015,ishikawa1980,sato2012,sato2016,brand2018}).

-Thus, for the zero BCs, we have the following states with a condensate of quasiparticles: The hole with a quasimomentum $\hbar \pi l/L$ (where $l\sim N$) is a condensate of $l$ phonons with a quasimomentum $\hbar \pi/L$.
+Thus, under the zero BCs, there exist the following states with a condensate of quasiparticles: The hole state with a quasimomentum $\hbar \pi l/L$ (where $l\sim N$) is a condensate of $l$ phonons with a quasimomentum $\hbar \pi/L$.
 The $j$-domain state \cite{syrwid2017} is a condensate of $N$ phonons with a quasimomentum $\hbar (j-1)\pi/L$.
 The above-obtained solution for the ideal crystal corresponds to a condensate of $N$ short-wave phonons with a quasimomentum $\hbar (N-1)\pi/L$.
-Such states were not found in experiments, to our knowledge.
+Such states have not been found in experiments, to our knowledge.
 Most probably, all (or almost all) of them are unstable without the support of an external field with a similar domain structure.

-Note that the nodes can ``draw'' whimsical patterns in the profile of the probability density $|\psi_{j}(x_{1},\ldots,x_{N}|^{2}$, see Figs. 5 and 6 in \cite{lode2020uzory}.
+It is natural to expect that each of the mentioned above states with a condensate of phonons with a quasimomentum $\hbar p\pi/L$ ($p=1; j-1; N-1$) is also characterized by a condensate of atoms with the same quasimomentum.